The Jack Dempsey Fish is a shining and shimmering Central American Cichlid.

 Electric Blue Jack Dempsey

-Electric Blue usually refers to the Blue Acara, an African Cichlid.
+Electric Blue usually refers to the Electric Blue Acara, an African Cichlid.
 However the Jack Dempsey has its own Electric Blue color form.
 An Electric Blue Jack is neon blue, with black spots and markings over their body and fins.
 This color is the result of artificial selection and does not occur in nature.

 Black Blue Jack Dempsey